15 Women With Beards Who Are Breaking Beauty Norms

 Annalisa Hackleman

-When they failed, she learned to accept herself and began viewing her beard as a unique characteristic that made her special.
+When treatments failed, she learned to accept herself and began viewing her beard as a unique characteristic that made her special.

-Since then she is wearing a beard and thinks herself a proud bearded lady.
+Since then, she has been wearing a beard and thinks of herself as a proud bearded lady.

 8. Nova Galaxia